 Blue Ridge Parkway | LINN COVE VISITOR CENTER (MP 304.4)

-When I was in the Visitor Center one of the Rangers told me how to get the photo of the Viaduct that you see on Blue Ridge Parkway postcards and other souvenirs.
+When I was in the Linn Cove Visitor Center many years ago, one of the Rangers told me how to get the photo of the Linn Cove Viaduct that you see on Blue Ridge Parkway postcards and other souvenirs.
 This is not common knowledge.
 You won’t find mention of it in any Parkway literature, and the Rangers aren’t promoting it.
 I just happened to ask where’s the best place to get a photo, and with my fancy camera and hiking boots, I must have looked like somebody with whom to share the secret.
-To learn how to get the “Souvenir Store Photo” of the Viaduct, read the following trail report:
+To learn how to get the “Souvenir Store Photo” of the Viaduct, read the Linn Cove Viaduct Overlook Trail (aka Tanawha Trail) report.
+While the building is closed, the parking lot is still open for those wanting to hike the trails.

 Next Stop South | Next Stop North | Visitor Centers